amarkun/stm32f4xx_drivers/README.md

 This code is based on guidence from the Udemy Course [Mastering Microcontroller with Embedded Development](https://www.udemy.com/course/mastering-microcontroller-with-peripheral-driver-development/)

 The course focused on the development and understanding of drviers for different peripherals, namely: GPIO, SPI, I2C, and USART.
 The .c and .h files for these drivers can be found under the drivers/src and drivesr/inc folders.

 In order to test out the driver files, several main files, found under the src/ folder, were created and tested.
 Only one of these files at a time should be included in the build.
-Many of these exercises required the use of the Arduino Uno R3 board.
-Code for this board was provided by the course, and thus is not included in this repository.
+Many of these exercises required the use of the Arduino Uno R3 board Code for this board was provided by the course, and thus is not included in this repository.